igorfaria/CSSTool/docs/index.md

 <br><br>

 #### Optimize
-- Minify replacing multiple spaces, break lines and last semicolons
+- Replace multiple spaces, break lines and last semicolons
 - Remove zeros when it is not needed (0.3s -> .3s)
 - Colors rgb to hex (*rgb(255,255,255)* -> *#fff*)
 - Colors hls to hex (*hsl(236, 0%, 0%)* -> *#000*)